lukeryannetnz/manager-readme/README.md

 Caveat: I'm new here so I'm still figuring this out.

-My two objectives are to recruit and retain an engineering team that can rapidly create customer value, ship and operate a high quality product.
+My two objectives are to recruit and retain a talented engineering team.
+One which can rapidly create customer value, ship and operate a high quality product.
 The primary ways I do this are by sharing information that provides context and giving candid feedback.
 ## What do I value most?

 I value autonomy and work to foster an environment that supports it.
 Wherever possible I will seek to challenge, question and push you; not instruct or do it for you.
 If you directly ask for my opinion or advice, of course I'll be forthcoming.

-I try to be vulnerable as I've discovered that it's a superpower to overcoming fear and building connection.
-This means I talk about things like failure, mental health and being uncomfortable.
+I try to be vulnerable, as I've discovered that it's a superpower in service of overcoming fear and building connection.
+This means I talk about things like failure, mental health, and being uncomfortable.

 I value constructive feedback, even if it's raw.
 If you think I could improve, please tell me!
 I will give you performance feedback in a continuous manner.
 ## Communicating with me